rackerlabs/support-how-to/content/how-to/cloud-servers/using-task-states-with-server-imaging/index.md

     +------------------------+---------------------------------------+

-In this example, you can see that there's no task state for the server, so it could accept an image-create request.
+In this example, you can see that there's no task state for the server, so it could accept an `image-create` request.

-### Polling to Check Server Task State

-The use case for server task states we're discussing here is the ability to:
+### Poll to check the server task state

+You might want to discover the current server task state before performing one of the following tasks:

-1. Stop activities on the server that would affect the quality of the disk image (e.g., stop a database management system).
+1. Stop activities on the server that would affect the quality of the disk image, such as stopping a database management system.
-2. Issue an image-create command (via API, novaclient, or control panel) for the server.
+2. Issue an server `image-create` command by using the API, novaclient, or Control Panel.
-3. Monitor the server to see when it exits the 'image\_snapshot' task state.
+3. Monitor the server to see when it exits the `image_snapshot` task state.
-4. Restart the activities stopped before you took the snapshot (e.g., bring your database management system back up).
+4. Restart the activities stopped before you took the snapshot, such as bringing your database management system back up.

 You can write a simple Bash script to monitor your server.
- How elaborate you want the script to be is up to you, here's a sample of the most relevant part.
-(Please read through and make sure you know what it's doing before using it.)
-It uses four programs (curl, egrep, sed, and date) that are installed by default on most linux systems.
+Here's a sample of the most relevant part, but feel free to expand on it.
+Do read through and make sure you know what it's doing before using it.
+It uses four programs (`curl`, `egrep`, `sed`, and `date`) that are installed by default on most Linux&reg; systems.
-This fragment is pretty primitive, you have to control-C to stop the script.
+This fragment is pretty primitive, so you have to use control-C to stop the script.

     # set these vars